Janneman84/iosMathText/README.md

 So first preparse, then parse, then set to `iosMathTextView`/`iosMathTextLabel`.

 ## Limitations
-- Currently specified colors in LaTeX code will be ignored (or may break things when it's a background color).
 - You probably want to keep `iosMathTextView.isEditable` false.
-- `minimumFontScale` of `iosTextLabel` is best left to 1.0.
+- `minimumFontScale` of `iosTextLabel` is best left to 1.0 for now.

 These limitations may be addressed in future releases.